sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 ## How to Play

 You are the investigator.
-Your job is to solve the case by examining the scene, questioning suspects, comparing evidence, checking alibis, reconstructing the timeline, and making a final accusation when ready.
+Your job is to step into the story, examine the scene, question suspects, compare evidence, check alibis, reconstruct the timeline, and make a final accusation when ready.

 You can type naturally, or you can use short detective commands.